fabulous-dev/Fabulous.MauiControls.MediaElement/README.md

 #### TODO
 - Implement functionality/methods to control the media element externally/programatically i.e. from outside of the built-in UI controls of the media element (https://learn.microsoft.com/en-us/dotnet/communitytoolkit/maui/views/mediaelement#methods).
-- Look into `heightRequest` and `widthRequest`: They come from `Microsoft.Maui.Controls.VisualElement` so there is probably a better way to access them.
-Maybe they need implementing here?: https://github.com/fabulous-dev/Fabulous.MauiControls/blob/af72f7f827444e09682df012f3c703856560afba/src/Fabulous.MauiControls/Views/_VisualElement.fs
 - Use a `MediaSource` type instead of string for the `Source` property?
 - Implement Events (https://learn.microsoft.com/en-us/dotnet/communitytoolkit/maui/views/mediaelement#events)?
 - Docs